 Your studies will involve integrated hands-on clinical practice from day one, using innovative teaching methods.
-You will gain substantial early experience with animals from the moment you begin the course.
-Meaning that you experience animal management and handling together with an understanding of the 'normal' animal.
+You will gain substantial early experience with animals from the moment you begin the course, including animal management and handling together with an understanding of the normal animal.

 Our clinically integrated curriculum uses a problem-oriented approach, based around clinical case scenarios.
-An understanding of research and the in-depth study of a particular subject is also an integral part of the course for all students at Nottingham.
-Your learning and experience is delivered through formal lectures, small-group sessions, practical classes and clinical rotations, supported by computer-aided learning.
+An understanding of research and the in-depth study of a particular subject is also an integral part of the course for all students.

-As a Nottingham vet student you will spend a large part of your time in our purpose-built clinical teaching facilities.
-You will also be involved with the on-site farming and agricultural activities, as well as working with our academics at our local Clinical Associates.
-This will ensure you have exposure to a significant relevant clinical caseload.
+As a Nottingham vet student, you will spend a large part of your time in our purpose-built veterinary school.
+You will also be involved with on-site farming and agricultural activities through the University Farm, as well as working with our academics at our Clinical Associates.
+This will ensure you experience a significant and relevant number of clinical caseloads.

 Location and facilities